 Distance makes the false grow louder.

-My research is both academic and material, and I view teaching and writing as part of my artistic practice as well.
-Through research for my own projects, I encounter works relevant to all three practices, which for me provides continuing inspiration to make, teach and write.
+My research is both academic and material, and I view teaching as part of my artistic practice as well.
+Through research for my own projects, I encounter works relevant to both, which for me provides continuing inspiration to make and teach.